Connect with us

 She was placed with a white missionary couple who she said saw her adoption as a way of saving her.
 In that family, White Hawk endured physical and sexual abuse and grew up hearing her Native American heritage spoken about negatively.

-White Hawk and Landers have researched the experiences of Native Americans, including mental outcomes of Native adoptees and the kind of abuse they experience in foster care and adoptive homes.
+White Hawk and Landers have researched the experiences of Native Americans, including mental health outcomes of Native adoptees and the kind of abuse they experience in foster care and adoptive homes.

 In one of their papers submitted to the Supreme Court in Brackeen v.
-Haaland, they found that Native American adoptees are more likely to report self harm and suicidal ideation to white adoptees.
+Haaland, they found that Native American adoptees are more likely to report self harm and suicidal ideation compared to white adoptees.
 Their research found Native adoptees have the unique context of historical trauma, assimilation and systemic child removal that suggests their mental health outcomes would differ from adoptees of other races.

-“Adoption is complex and has grief and loss and it impacts everyone, but the person who gets the least and resources is the adoptee,” White Hawk said, adding that adoptees are often expected to feel grateful about their adoptions.
+“Adoption is complex and has grief and loss and it impacts everyone, but the person who gets the least support and resources is the adoptee,” White Hawk said, adding that adoptees are often expected to feel grateful about their adoptions.

 Landers said it’s a false narrative that taking Native children from their homes will result in them living a better life.
 Instead, resources should be allocated to help families stay together and prevent removal, Landers said.